 Failing to file a lawsuit in time can prevent you from receiving compensation, even if there is strong evidence in your defense.
 Few exceptions apply, and various processes, such as negotiations with insurers, can delay your case.
 The sooner you get started, the better.

 Building a Personal Injury Case Takes Time

 There are many steps to building a personal injury case, and each one is time-consuming.
 A lawyer with our firm must investigate your accident, gather evidence, and calculate your damages.
 They may begin seeking compensation by filing an insurance claim, and settlement negotiations can take a while.

 There are also things that you must follow through with, as well.
 For example, you must see a doctor and receive a diagnosis for your injuries.
 They may have to refer you to specialists, and it can take time to secure an appointment with each of these medical professionals.

 The sooner you begin working on your case, the better you can protect your right to compensation.
 If you choose to represent yourself, the process may take even longer since you may be unfamiliar with the legal process.

 Near Me (855) 529-0269

-In a car accident case, the driver who is at fault for the accident may be held liable for the damages they cause.
-The law may determine that the at-fault driver is the one who acted negligently by not obeying the traffic laws.
-This can include:
+In a car accident case, the driver who is at fault for the accident may be liable for the damages they cause.
+You will have to prove the at-fault driver acted negligently, such as by violating traffic laws.
+Examples of negligence on the road include:

 - Running a red light or stop sign